FREQUENTLY ASKED QUESTIONS (FAQ) INTRODUCTION

 Through email, phone calls, forums and occasional blog comments we read, we see questions that are often repeated so we maintain a FAQ to provide the public with these questions and our responses.

-If you have a question or questions, you can email them to email@example.com
+Please take the time to read through the following FAQ before asking questions.
+If you have a question or questions that are not covered, you can email them to firstname.lastname@example.org

 When sending an email, please provide your full name, address and phone number.
 We may choose to respond with a phone call.
 However, without this information, we will not respond to messages.

 Please do not post questions or send private messages on forums expecting a response.
-I just don’t have the time to monitor all the possible forums out there.
+We simply don’t have the time to monitor forums.

 Due to International Trade in Arms Regulations (ITAR), we cannot provide technical information to non-US Citizens or non-legal residents of the United States of America.